Birth: 5 December 1806, North Carolina

 In 1860, Sidney was shown as a farmer with property valued at $2500/$6045.

-Sidney King Reeves was incorrectly identified in The Reeves Review as a son of William Reeves.
+William Reeves.
 William's detailed estate records prove that Sidney was not his son.

 Sidney King Reeves was one of a large number of Reeves individuals found in Pike Co., GA.
 Together, they represent several different Reeves lineages.
 Jesse B. Reaves (born 1800-1810) was Captain of Jesse B. Reaves's Militia District in 1827 and was taxed in Gun's District of Pike County in 1829; in 1827 he was taxed with 8 polls and paid tax on 202.5 acres in Pike County, Buck Creek, joining Shruptine, LD 2, LL 236.
 Jesse was still living in Pike County in 1830, but his origins are unknown.
 Elisha Reeves had come to Pike County from Lancaster Co., SC, and was a son of James Reeves, Sr. Several sons of William Reeves of Wilkes County, Georgia, also settled in Pike County, including John Reeves, William Reeves, Jr., and Jeremiah Reeves.
 A fourth son, Elijah Reeves, settled immediately to the south of Pike County in Upson County, as did Reeves sister Hannah Reeves Graham.
 Several sons of Abner Reeves and Sarah Wright settled immediately to the west in adjoining Meriwether County.
 Abner Reeves and William Reeves were first cousins.
 In addition to these families, members of the Maryland Reeves family of Bennett Reeves also passed through Meriwether County in the 1840s.
 DNA evidence places these men into three separate and distinct lineage groups.
 At this point, it is not clear to which, if any, of these three groups Sidney King Reeves connects.
 His closest association was with George W. Reeves, born about 1810 in North Carolina, who is likewise unidentified.